GuillainM/Prometheus-Station/README.md

 - Community-driven improvement

 **Ethical**
-- Knowledge should be free
+- Knowledge should be free and accessible to all
-- Privacy by design (no tracking)
+- Privacy by design (no tracking, no data collection)
-- Humanitarian focus
+- Humanitarian and educational focus
-- Medical information for all
+- Information for survival, rebuilding, and flourishing

 **Practical**
 - Real hardware, real testing